Paterno Castle

 These are the 2 images of Paterno Castle in the collection of the c.
 1914 photographs taken by Harlem resident Dr. J. Gardner Smith via Jay Shockley

 These are the 2 images of Paterno Castle in the collection of the c.
-1914 photographs taken by Harlem resident Dr. J. Gardner Smith – the one with the house in the foreground was labelled as looking north from roughly 181st Street via Jay Shockley
+1914 photographs taken by Harlem resident Dr. J. Gardner Smith – the one with the house in the foreground was labeled as looking north from roughly 181st Street via Jay Shockley

 Ephemeral New York article: Searching for remnants of a stunning 35-room Upper Manhattan castle from 1905